Research

 Question 8.
 How seriously, in quantitative and qualitative terms, were the health reports in the chosen case studies vitiated?

 Question 10.
-Did the presumed obfuscation of health data in Indian jails in some ways exemplify the "essentialised difference between coloniser and colonised" (Chatterjee, 1993)?
+Did the presumed obfuscation of health data in Indian jails in some ways exemplify the "essentialised difference between coloniser and colonised"?

 Approaches and Materials

-Empirically, the project binds together diverse cases through their shared use of early medical release and transfers of dying prisoners — procedures that predate the Gulag and persist today.
+Empirically, the project binds together diverse cases through their shared use of early medical release and transfers of dying prisoners, procedures that predate the Gulag and persist today.
 While these mechanisms were ostensibly humanitarian, whether they were in fact misused to sanitise official reports remains an open and central question for this research.
-The project sets out to trace these practices rigorously, to establish the extent and nature of their use across liberal cases (UK, US), authoritarian contexts (colonial India), and especially in the extreme Gulag case.
+The project sets out to trace these practices rigorously, to establish the extent and nature of their use across liberal cases in the UK and US, authoritarian and colonial contexts in India, and especially in the extreme Gulag case.
 At every turn, the project takes a deliberately careful approach, firmly resisting the temptation to collapse vastly different regimes into one another.
 Rather than seeking false equivalences, it strives to understand each context on its own terms, respecting its particular historical, institutional, and political specificities.

 The inquiry goes beyond the prison gates.
 It situates its findings within broader debates on modern state violence, colonial legacies, and the dark undercurrents of Western modernity.
 It rigorously tests whether the Gulag’s concealment of deaths can be traced to earlier colonial or racialised penal practices, such as the British Raj’s jail systems or America’s convict lease, or whether it represents a sharp break or an entirely sui generis development.

-The project investigates the concept of manipulation, not as the product of grand conspiracy or broad-scale ill intent, but by following two principle kinds of evidence.
-Firstly is the 'silver bullet,' or acknowledgment of manipulation by contemporary data producers such as prison officials or inspectors.
-Manipulation of statistics such as death rates served as points of contention in political and public debate not only between prison officials, but also contemporary legislators, activists, doctors, and journalists.
-The second type of principle evidence is 'structural contextual' proof, or the wider incentive structures and socio-political contexts which promote or discourage officials to manipulate data.
-The project assumes that death reporting in prisons and its relevance is highly socially constructed and dependent on various larger social expectations, customs, and factors such as but not limited to transparency, interinstitutional competition, capitalist profit structures, or racism.
+The project investigates the concept of manipulation, not as the product of grand conspiracy or broad-scale ill intent, but by following two principal kinds of evidence.
+The first kind is the “silver bullet,” or acknowledgment of manipulation by contemporary data producers such as prison officials or inspectors.
+Manipulation of statistics such as death rates served as points of contention in political and public debate not only between prison officials, but also among contemporary legislators, activists, doctors, and journalists.
+The second type of principal evidence is “structural contextual” proof, or the wider incentive structures and socio-political contexts which promote or discourage officials from manipulating data.
+The project assumes that death reporting in prisons, and indeed its very relevance, is highly socially constructed and dependent on larger social expectations, customs, and explicit and implicit value judgments about the value of life assigned to different categories of prisoners.

-To tackle this demanding agenda, the project will assemble a dedicated team of three early-career postdoctoral researchers, each specialising in one of the core case studies: British metropolitan prisons, colonial Indian jails, and the American penal system.
+To tackle this demanding agenda, the project will assemble a dedicated team of two early-career postdoctoral researchers, each specialising in one of the core case studies, British metropolitan prisons, colonial Indian jails, and the American penal system.
 My role as PI is to lead the research on the Gulag and present-day Russia, to coordinate the team’s efforts, and to contribute archival research and broader framing across the cases.
-Together, we will build new empirical databases, cross-examine sources, and collectively author outputs that push the field beyond its current limits.
+Together, we will build new empirical databases for all case studies featuring corrected mortality tables, cross-examine sources, and collectively author outputs that push the field beyond its current limits.

 Defining Manipulation: A Methodological Clarification

-Closely related is the habitual use of vague explanatory shorthand—terms such as path dependency, continuity, precursors, antecedents, blueprints, templates etc., which appear frequently without clear definitions or empirical substantiation.
+Closely related is the habitual use of vague explanatory shorthand, terms such as path dependency, continuity, precursors, antecedents, blueprints, templates, and the like, which appear frequently without clear definitions or empirical substantiation.

 To avoid these risks, the project adopts a deliberately narrow working definition of manipulation:

-Crucially, this acknowledgment must come from those directly involved in data production or oversight—privileged insiders such as prison physicians, wardens, inspectors, or bureaucrats with institutional responsibility.
-Their proximity to the process ensures that manipulation is not merely inferred but attested from within the system itself.
+Crucially, this acknowledgment must come from those directly involved in data production or oversight, privileged insiders such as prison physicians, wardens, inspectors, or bureaucrats with institutional responsibility.
+Their proximity to the process of data production ensures that manipulation is not merely inferred but attested from within the system itself.

 Standards of Evidence